aaronpk/live-chat-overlay/README.md

 - Instagram (posts) (trigger it with a button)
 - Instagram Live (click on chat messages.  version >= 0.10.0 of the plugin)
 - Twitter (works with tweets and replies)
-- Facebook Live chat (no pop up option)
+- Facebook Live chat (no pop up option; does not support Mobile/4G/LTE - wifi or ethernet only)
+- Crowdcast.io

 ![image](https://user-images.githubusercontent.com/2575698/121636030-485cbc00-ca55-11eb-8416-4d7626653fa8.png)